imprint/boltz-metaflow/README.md

 # boltz-metaflow
-Scripts for running the [boltz-1](https://github.com/jwohlwend/boltz) protein structure prediction model on AWS using [metaflow](https://metaflow.org/).
+Scripts for running the [boltz-1](https://github.com/jwohlwend/boltz) protein structure prediction model on the cloud using [metaflow](https://metaflow.org/).

+The examples here are focused on benchmarking accuracy on antibody/antigen complexes but the infrastructure should be readily adaptable to other uses.

 ## Set up
 Install the package: